minhqdao/version-f/README.md

 ## License

-This is free software.
-You can use, redistribute and/or modify it under the terms of the [Apache License, Version 2.0]().
+You can use, redistribute and/or modify it under the terms of the [Apache License, Version 2.0](https://github.com/minhqdao/version-f/blob/main/LICENSE).